hwchen/secret-service-rs/README.md

 ### Basic Usage

-Requires dbus and gmp development libraries installed.
+Requires dbus and gmp development libraries installed (see [Advanced](#advanced) section if you need to disable gmp).

 On ubuntu, requires libdbus-1-dev and libgmp-dev.